Trump rally goers accused of intimidating Oregon voters

 Organizers of the Patriotic Trump/Make Oregon Red Rally had obtained permits for the gathering at the park and planned the vehicle parade, said Michael Wargo, superintendent of the Willamalane Park and Recreation District.

-“We were taking this very seriously and ensure that there would be access throughout the entire event for the public to that ballot box,” said Wargo, who stationed himself by the drop box for most of Sunday’s rally.
+“We were taking this very seriously and ensured that there would be access throughout the entire event for the public to that ballot box,” said Wargo, who stationed himself by the drop box for most of Sunday’s rally.
 He said he saw dozens of voters on foot or in vehicles place their ballots into the box and witnessed no intimidation.

 “At the end of the day, I was really proud of the fact that we saw democracy first hand.
 We saw people rallying and then we also saw people exercising the right to vote, all at the same location,” Wargo said.